Death Wish 3: Casting

 Bronson was paid $1.5 million out of the $10 million budget.
-Once again, director Michael Winner was recruited for the film project.
+Once again, director Michael Winner was recruited for the project.
 His latest films, The Wicked Lady (1983) and Scream for Help (1984), were box office flops and Winner was in need of a "surefire hit".
-He decided against retaining the grim tone of the previous two Death Wish films, in favor of going gung-ho for the third film.
+He decided against retaining the grim tone of the previous two Death Wish films in favor of going gung-ho for the third film.
 Bronson said the film was "nearly the same as the first two Death Wishes that came before except this time he's not alone...
 It is a very violent picture but it all falls within the category of the story."
 Bronson did add however that "there are men on motorbikes, an element that's threatening – throwing bottles and that sort of thing – and I machine gun them.
 That to me is excessive violence and is unnecessary."

 The film includes a scene involving punks attempting to rape a topless woman.
-The role was played by Sandy Grizzle, the then-lover of the director.
-She would subsequently report of this relationship in the tabloids Daily Star and News of the World.
-She claimed that Winner whipped her and used her as a sex slave.
+The role was played by Sandy Grizzle, Winner's lover at the time, who alleged in the tabloids Daily Star and News of the World that Winner whipped her and used her as a sex slave.
 Although Jimmy Page is credited as composer, he had no involvement with the movie.
-Michael Winner reused Page's score for Death Wish II in the editing stage, and rearranged the music for the actual soundtrack, which included Mike Moran (credited as "arranger and conductor") on synthesizers.
+Winner reused Page's score for Death Wish II in the editing stage, and rearranged the music for the actual soundtrack, which included Mike Moran, credited as "arranger and conductor", on synthesizers.

 When it came to the casting of muggers, the production crew hired multiple locals from London.
 Gavan O'Herlihy got the role as the main villain of the film, Manny Fraker.
 His character was originally supposed to be a Latino character named Alex Perez, so the character was no longer a Latino after he was hired.
-At the time, Alex Winter was a broke film student and needed a summer job, so he got the job as Hermosa in the film.
-Winter had also told that he and the other actors who play the members of the gang would do the stunts themselves, Alex Winter did the stunt where he falls off a moving car.
-After numerous failed takes, Michael Winner asked him jokingly, "I thought you wanted to do your own stunts?".
-Kirk Taylor who played "The Giggler" told a story that Winner didn't like Taylor's tardiness one day.
-However, Winner quickly dismissed that and called the popular director Stanley Kubrick who was in London to look for actors for his upcoming film, Full Metal Jacket (1987).
-Winner put a good word on Taylor and he got to play in the film.
-Paul Kersey's love interest in the film, Kathryn Davis was played by Deborah Raffin.
-She was good friends with his wife, Jill Ireland at the time and had spent time with her by horseback riding often.
-To prepare for her role as a public defender, she shadowed an actual Los Angeles one.
+At the time, Alex Winter was a broke film student and needed a summer job, so he was given the role of Hermosa.
+Winter recounted that he and the other actors who play the members of the gang would do the stunts themselves, including the stunt where Hermosa falls off a moving car.
+After numerous failed takes, Winner asked him jokingly, "I thought you wanted to do your own stunts?".

+Kirk Taylor, who played "The Giggler", told a story that Winner didn't like Taylor's tardiness one day.
+However, Winner quickly dismissed it and called director Stanley Kubrick, who was in London to look for actors for his upcoming film, Full Metal Jacket (1987), and recommended Taylor, who was given a role in the film.
+Paul Kersey's love interest in the film, Kathryn Davis, was played by Deborah Raffin.
+She was good friends with Bronson's wife, Jill Ireland, at the time and had frequently spent time horseback riding with her.
+To prepare for her role as a public defender, she shadowed one from Los Angeles.